-Everywhere we see signs that enough is not enough—
+Everywhere we see the signs: enough is not enough –

-Oh the crimes with which rich and poor get away,
+O daily the crimes rich and poor essay;

-Initially this limerick was to focus on Trump’s Mar-a-Lago scam, whereby he is charging the government—the taxpayers—us—$546/night/room needed by his staff during his frequent visits to the resort.
-(With all those wishing to come talk with the President paying similar amounts.)
-There was, too, in the back of my mind the recent stories about the wealthy Treasury Secretary Steven Mnuchin’s unusual interest in using government planes for pleasure trips with his wife.
+Initially this limerick was to focus on Trump’s Mar-a-Lago scam, whereby he was charging the government—the taxpayers—us—$546/night/room needed by his staff during his frequent visits to the resort.
+There was, too, in the back of my mind the stories about the wealthy Treasury Secretary Steven Mnuchin’s unusual interest in using government planes for pleasure trips with his wife.

-As for the writers, I recall being shocked, as others were, when, back in 1976 (back when I would have written “news lede”), a picture of the playwright Lillian Hellman appeared in The New Yorker: she was shilling for a fur-coat retailer.
+As for the writers, I recall being shocked, as others were, when, back in 1976, a picture of the playwright Lillian Hellman appeared in The New Yorker: she was shilling for a fur-coat retailer.
 I do not know if at the time she thought she most needed money, more celebrity, or something to do.
-And as for Bob Dylan recently doing ads for IBM, I suppose he might say that the money was worth less to him than the value of frustrating people’s expectations, the value of knocking himself off the pedestal we keep trying to put him on.
+And as for Bob Dylan doing ads for IBM, I suppose he might say that the money was worth less to him than the value of frustrating people’s expectations, the value of knocking himself off the pedestal we keep trying to put him on.

 I have the advantages of having a pension and of not being likely to be asked to do any shilling.
-Though—full disclosure—in my youth I posed for an editorial illustration in Essence magazine, I believe it was.
-Nonetheless, it is hard for me to imagine myself doing commercial advertising, never mind regularly taking jaunts away from a government job so that I could earn more and more money from my constituents, forced to pay my staff’s bills at my hotel (and, for example, for the Secret Service’s golf-cart rentals—$60,000 in a recent accounting).
+(Though—full disclosure—in my youth I posed for an editorial illustration in Essence magazine, I believe it was.)

 The still curious might see, or see again: